 “Open it,” Terrelly says.

+I pull it out and stare wonderingly at it.
 It’s the bottom half of a giant revolver.

 “His senses aren’t quickened,” Ren adds.
 “Apparently, that is the norm in his native world.”